This is a collaborative post or advertisement.

 A few other issues we faced!

-Here are a few other issues we faces which I think will either make you smile or realise that nothing ever goes smoothly!
+Here are a few other issues we faced when buying a home recently which I think will either make you smile or realise that nothing ever goes smoothly!

-Ben tested positive for covid on the day we got the keys for the new house!
+Ben tested positive for covid on the day we got the keys to the new house!

 When we moved in we discovered the hot water tank has a leak and needed repair and that Ben’s shower leaked into the ceiling!